-The Dog Warden’s responsibilities including the picking up of stray dogs, ensuring all dogs in the county are licensed, and enforcing the laws that govern these responsibilities.
+The Dog Warden’s responsibilities include picking up stray dogs, ensuring all dogs in the county are licensed, and enforcing the laws that govern these responsibilities.
 The Dog Warden is also to investigate livestock kills by coyotes and processing these claims accordingly.

-All other services are courtesy of the Washington County Dog Warden’s Office.
-Other services include the picking up of owned dogs, investigating complaints between neighbors over dogs, and cruelty/ neglect complaints.
+All other services are courtesy of the Washington County Sheriff’s Office including picking up owned dogs, investigating complaints between neighbors over dogs, and cruelty/neglect complaints.

-Effective January 1, 2013, the WCSO established a Reserve Officer Unit under the supervision of a Reserve Officer Commander to be appointed by the Sheriff.
+Effective January 1, 2013, the Washington County Sheriff’s Office (WCSO) established a Reserve Officer Unit under the supervision of a Reserve Officer Commander to be appointed by the Sheriff.
 The Reserve Officer Unit is a voluntary non-compensated position and serves at the pleasure of the Sheriff.
 All Reserve Officers must complete an application and pass a background investigation.
 The Reserve Officer Unit is divided into three levels as follows:

 - Level I Reserve (Class 1 Special Deputy)

 A Level I Reserve Deputy is available to work in virtually all aspects of the office and may participate in law enforcement assignments such as patrol, community relations, and investigations.
 They are permitted to work alone after being certified by the Sheriff.
 Level I Reserve Deputies have peace officer status while on or off duty for the duration of their commission with the WCSO.